vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ### Live waypoints

-Some locations can be updated live, e.g. for live tracking purposes.
+Some locations can be updated periodically, e.g. for live tracking purposes.
 The locations are imported by clicking on weblinks that start with `where-to-fly://`.
 The position and other infos of those live waypoints are updated periodically while the app is running.
 The live waypoint data is queried from the Where-to-fly background service.
-Sources for live waypoints currently are Garmin inReach devices or Find me Spot tracker devices.
+Sources for live waypoints currently are "Garmin inReach" devices or "Find me Spot" tracker devices.

 ## ![Tracks](../icons/map-marker-distance.svg) Tracks